Dynamical symmetry breaking in geometrodynamics: The Reissner-Nordstr o m geometry as an example

-Equation (\ref{EMF}) represents maximum simplification in the expression of the electromagnetic field.
+Equation (\ref{EMF}) represents maximum simplification in the electromagnetic field expression.
 The true degrees of freedom are the local scalars $\sqrt{-Q/2}$ and $\alpha$.
 Local gauge invariance is manifested explicitly through the possibility of ``rotating'' through a scalar angle $\phi$ on blade one by a local gauge transformation (\ref{UT}-\ref{VT}) the tetrad vectors $U^{\alpha}$ and $V^{\alpha}$, such that $U_{[\alpha}\:V_{\beta]}$ remains invariant \cite{A}.
-Analogous for discrete transformations on blade one.
-Similar analysis on blade two.
-A spatial ``rotation'' of the tetrad vectors $Z^{\alpha}$ and $W^{\alpha}$ through an ``angle'' $\varphi$ as in (\ref{ZT}-\ref{WT}), such that $Z_{[\alpha}\:W_{\beta]}$ remains invariant \cite{A}.
-All this formalism clearly provides a technique to maximally simplify the expression for the electromagnetic field strength.
-We finally conclude in this brief preview, that by transitivity it was proven that the boosts plus discrete transformations on plane one are isomorphic to the spatial rotations on plane two.
-We proceed to apply all this geometrical elements to the Reissner-Nordstr\"{o}m case with the choice $X^{\rho} = A^{\rho}$ and $Y^{\rho} = \ast A^{\rho}$, where the symbol $\ast$ in this particular last case is not the Hodge operator but a name.
-In the standard spherical coordinates $t, r, \theta, \phi$ the only non-zero components for the potentials will be $A_{t} = - q / r$ and $\ast A_{\phi} = q\:\cos\theta$.
-With these potentials we find that the only non-zero components for the electromagnetic tensor $f_{\mu\nu} = A_{\nu ;\mu} - A_{\mu ;\nu}$ and its Hodge dual $\ast f_{\mu\nu} = \ast A_{\nu ;\mu} - \ast A_{\mu ;\nu}$ are $f_{tr} = - q / r^{2}$ and $\ast f_{\theta\phi} = - q\:\sin\theta$.
+That is to say, that they remain analogous for discrete transformations on blade one.
+A similar analysis can be carried out for blade two.
+A spatial ``rotation'' of the tetrad vectors $Z^{\alpha}$ and $W^{\alpha}$ through an ``angle'' $\varphi$ as in (\ref{ZT}-\ref{WT}), leads $Z_{[\alpha}\:W_{\beta]}$ to remain invariant \cite{A}.
+This formalism clearly provides a technique to maximally simplify the expression for the electromagnetic field strength.
+We finally conclude in this brief preview, that through transitivity it can be proven that the boosts plus discrete transformations on plane one are isomorphic to the spatial rotations on plane two.
+We proceed to apply all this geometrical elements to the Reissner-Nordstr\"{o}m case with the choice $X^{\rho} = A^{\rho}$ and $Y^{\rho} = \ast A^{\rho}$, where the symbol $\ast$ in this particular last case is not the Hodge operator but a particular nomenclature.
+In the standard spherical coordinates $t, r, \theta, \phi$ the only non-zero components for the potentials will be $A_{t} = - q / r$ and $\ast A_{\phi} = -q\:\cos\theta$.
+With these potentials we find that the only non-zero components for the electromagnetic tensor $f_{\mu\nu} = A_{\nu ;\mu} - A_{\mu ;\nu}$ and its Hodge dual $\ast f_{\mu\nu} = \ast A_{\nu ;\mu} - \ast A_{\mu ;\nu}$ are $f_{tr} = - q / r^{2}$ and $\ast f_{\theta\phi} = q\:\sin\theta$.
 The symbol $;$ stands for covariant derivative with respect to the metric tensor $g_{\mu\nu}$, in our case the Reissner-Norstr\"{o}m geometry.
 It is easy to check that the only non-zero components of the extremal field and its dual are $\xi_{tr} = f_{tr}$ and $\ast\xi_{\theta\phi} = \ast f_{\theta\phi}$.
 We proceed again to write explicitly the only non-zero components of vectors (\ref{U}-\ref{W}) which are going to be useful when determining the geometric location of all conserved energy-momentum currents,